5 Types of Shower Curtain Rods: Which Style is Best for You?

 The double shower curtain rod is basically two shower curtain rods put next to one another.
 They come in straight and curved rod designs.

-The benefit of this rod is that it gives you a place to hang towels and such without having to hang a whole new towel rack.
+Double rods give you a place to hang towels and such without having to hang a whole new towel rack.

 This works great if you have a small bathroom without a lot of wall space for towel racks.